joshualondono/todo-generator/README.md

 GENERAL FUNCTIONS

-makeNote(note, dueIn) //create a note with 2 parameters, string input for note data and days due - will be set to 7 days only
+makeNote(note, dueIn) //adds to log - create a note with 2 parameters, string input for note data and days due - will be set to 7 days only

 emptyLog() // empty log array

-editNote() //
+editNote()

 saveNote() // runs makeLog()